partlygloudy/personal-website/blog/posts/18-predictions-6.md

 ### Will a non-proprietary LLM be in the top 5 of the [chat.lmsys.org](http://chat.lmsys.org) leaderboard on September 30, 2023?

-This is a website that ranks various proprietary (GPT, Claude, PaLM) and non-proprietary (mostly variants of Meta’s LLaMA models) large language models, using [Elo Rankings](https://en.wikipedia.org/wiki/Elo_rating_system).
-Elo rankings assign scores to each participant by giving each one an initial number of points, and then re-distributing those points based on the results of head-to-head matchups between participants.
-Winners take points from the losers in each matchup, where the amount of points transferred is based on the difference in Elo between the two competitors.
-This is the strategy used for professional Chess rankings, among many other things.
+This is a website that ranks various proprietary (GPT, Claude, PaLM) and non-proprietary (mostly variants of Meta’s LLaMA models) large language models using [Elo Rankings](https://en.wikipedia.org/wiki/Elo_rating_system).
+Elo rankings assign scores to each participant by giving each one an initial number of points, and then re-distributing those points based on the results of head-to-head matchups.
+Winners take points from the losers after each 'game', where the amount of points transferred is based on the difference in Elo between the two competitors.
+Elo rankings are used for professional Chess rankings, among many other things.

-The website works by letting users submit prompts and returning the outputs from two different models side-by-side.
+The website works by letting users submit prompts and returning the outputs from two different language models side-by-side.
 The user can then choose if one model’s output is noticeably better, or if they are about the same.
 User’s don’t see which model produced each response until after they’ve chosen which one is better.
 So the language models are ‘competing’ against each other, sort of like chess players playing games of chess.
-The models that consistently win more end up higher in the Elo rankings.
+The models that win the most end up higher in the Elo rankings.

 Currently the top 5 models in the rankings are all versions of either GPT or Claude, with a version of the LLaMA-based ‘Vicuna’ model ranked #6.